Why study Music at Dal?

 What will I learn?

-The Music program offers you the opportunity to take a wide range of courses that reflect the diverse nature of music.
-Classes range from one-on-one studio instruction to small seminars and large lectures.
-At Dal, you can study a wide range of instruments, as well as voice.
+Through the study of Music, students can develop expertise as listeners, performers and creators.
+You'll have the opportunity to take a wide range of courses from one-on-one studio instruction, to small seminars and large lectures.
+You can also study a wide range of instruments as well as voice.

 - History of Western Music to 1750